thograce/C2FNet/README.md

 1. Training Configuration:

     + Assigning your costumed path, like `--train_save` and `--train_path` in `MyTrain.py`.
-    + I modif the total epochs and the learning rate decay method, so there are differences from the training setup reported in the paper.
+    + I modify the total epochs and the learning rate decay method (lib/utils.py has been updated), so there are differences from the training setup reported in the paper.
 Under the new settings, the training performance is more stable.

 1. Testing Configuration: